-Welcome to The Chalfonts, an Independent Grammar School situated in the midst of the Chiltern Hills and Newland Park.
+Welcome to The Chalfonts, an Independent Grammar School situated by the Rye on London Road in High Wycombe.

 Students who have started school in recent years are facing significantly less predictable futures.
 The pace of growth in all things – the increase of information; the globalisation of communication and business; and the pace of technical development has meant that we are training students for careers that, for the most part, do not currently exist.